Samurai69Jack/Nexa-Retail/README.md

 ## 📁 What's in this Repository

+Nexa_Retail_Raw -> Raw Data, 16 excel files
-FileWhat it containsNexa_Retail_CSV.csvThe raw dataset — 15,382 rows of sales transactionsNexa_Retail_SQL.sqlAll SQL queries written to answer the 10 business questionsNexaRetail_Answers_Archit_Verma.pdfFinal report with results and plain-language business takeaways
+Nexa_Retail_Consolidated -> Consolidated excel file created after combining all of them Nexa_Retail_CSV.csv-> The raw dataset — 15,382 rows of sales transactions Nexa_Retail_SQL.sql-> All SQL queries written to answer the 10 business questions NexaRetail_Answers_Archit_Verma.pdf-> Final report with results and plain-language business takeaways

 ## 📊 About the Dataset